stolostron/hypershift-addon-operator/docs/discovering_hostedclusters.md

       will happen.
 Fine tuning MultiClusterEngineHCP clusters to be automatically imported can be done by configure filters at the configMap or add annotation to the discoverd cluster.
 spec:
+  # Remove the default remediation below to enforce the policies.
+  remediationAction: inform
   disabled: false
   policy-templates:
     - objectDefinition: